PLAY Airlines Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

-These regulations also apply to airlines from Iceland, Norway, and Switzerland.
-This means if you’re flying with any airline to, from, or within Europe, you likely have these rights.
-It’s important to know about these regulations – they exist to assist you if something goes wrong with your flight.
-They make sure you’re not stranded when your trip arrangements go awry.
+These laws also apply to airlines from Iceland, Norway, and Switzerland.
+This means if you’re traveling with any airline to, from, or within Europe, you likely have these rights.
+It’s important to understand these regulations – they’re there to help you if something goes wrong with your flight.
+They make sure you’re not abandoned when your trip arrangements go awry.

 When You Are Not Entitled to Compensation

-PLAY Airlines isn’t necessarily at fault when flights are delayed or cancelled.
-Sometimes, events occur that the airline can’t control, like extreme weather or unforeseen issues.
+PLAY Airlines isn’t necessarily responsible when flights are delayed or cancelled.
+Sometimes, things happen that the airline has no control over, like severe weather conditions or unexpected problems.

-For instance, if there’s a sudden storm, an urgent situation at the airport, or air traffic controllers go on strike, PLAY Airlines is not liable.
-These are called “extraordinary circumstances” that the airline has no control over.
+For instance, if there’s unexpected severe weather, an emergency at the airport, or air traffic controllers go on strike, PLAY Airlines cannot be held accountable.
+These are called “extraordinary circumstances” that the airline can’t do anything about.

 When these situations occur, you probably won’t get any compensation.
-The airline isn’t seen as doing anything wrong when these unforeseen difficulties come up.
+The airline isn’t seen as doing anything wrong when these unforeseen difficulties occur.
+However, PLAY Airlines must prove that the cancellation or delay was caused by extraordinary circumstances in order to avoid paying.

 Recent Flight Delays and Cancellations